Judy Justice: Set design

 Sheindlin has advertised her newer program as more trendy and chic than the precursor, referencing the use of new media, a new robe, and an all new look.
 Judy Justice showcases a similar but refreshed, upscale, modern version of the courtroom set design from Judge Judy, with a different wood color, marble columns and monitors that are built into the set.
-Sheindlin also presides from a taller, black-colored executive office chair in Judy Justice, discontinuing the burgundy red colored executive office chair used for most of Judge Judy (a reversal on those colors, Sheindlin now sports a burgundy robe in Judy Justice, discontinuing use of her traditionally black robe from Judge Judy).
+Sheindlin presides from a taller, black-colored executive office chair in Judy Justice, discontinuing the burgundy red colored executive office chair used for most of Judge Judy.
+In a reversal of those colors, Sheindlin now sports a burgundy robe in Judy Justice, discontinuing use of her traditionally black robe from Judge Judy.

 While the United States Flag and New York State Flag were behind Sheindlin in Judge Judy, the New York State Flag is replaced in Judy Justice with another.
 Whereas the audience stands were filled with individual chairs in Judge Judy, furnished benches fill the stands in Judy Justice.

 Broadcast and production details

 Behind-the-scenes operations

 Judy Justice is notable in that its debut features Sheindlin's return to an in-person/in-studio setup as far as her judicial dispute handling.
 Resulting from the COVID-19 pandemic, Judge Judy ended its final season with Sheindlin presented virtually, only the litigants and Byrd appearing in studio and absent of an audience.
 While there exists a studio audience in Judy Justice, it is made up of significantly fewer people, a move that allows the audience members to be vastly separated from one another.

 With COVID-19 still in progress during first season production of Judy Justice, the cast and crew were all met with a host of elaborate challenges and barriers during development of each episode.
 To reduce the chances of potential spread of the virus among cast, crew, litigants, witnesses and audience members, stringent safety measures were enacted: masking, social distancing, regular COVID-19 testing, vaccinations, etc. These procedures added even more time to the already involved hours that go into tapings and studio processes, the extra COVID-19 functions described as putting executive producers, in particular, to the test as far as efficiency.

 Season one and episode lengths

-Altogether, the completed first season of Judy Justice contains 120 episodes.
+The completed first season of Judy Justice contains 120 episodes.
 Per her contract, Sheindlin and her Judy Justice crew were commissioned to produce 120 by December 2021, the largest initial order package for a streaming series.
-Production of the program's first season of 120 episodes was completed in a span of three months, the tapings running from mid-July 2021 through October 2021.
+Production of the program's first season of 120 episodes was completed in a span of three months, the tapings running from mid-July 2021 to October 2021.
 As reported by the show's staff, Judy Justice cases span longer and explore more depth and detail than the typical episode of Judge Judy.
 In part, this is due to less time constraints on streaming platforms in contrast to first-run syndication.